Alperenclk/Tap-To-Earn_Bot_For_Telegram/README.md

     python ./main.py
     ```

-* You can press the letter *q* repeatedly when you want to exit the code.
+* You can press the letter *q* repeatedly when you want to exit the

+**If you get an image not recognized error, you need to save the images to the templates file, similar to the example images.
+Follow this steps:**

+- Go to **D:\Dev\Tap-To-Earn_Bot_For_Telegram\scrcpy-win64-v2.4** and run the **scrcpy.exe** file
+- Take the boss screenschot and crop it properly.
+- Save this images like same name of the orjinal images.
+For example: "templates/boss_body.png"

 ## Usage/Examples

 This is the *DinoHood* mining game example.